Zacky182/Python-M1/README.md

 ```

 ### Contributing
 Contributions are welcome!
-Please feel free to open a pull request, sent to my [email](ammarmuzacky@gmail.com) or submit an issue if you encounter any problems or have suggestions for improvements.
+Please feel free to open a pull request, sent to my email _ammarmuzacky@gmail.com_ or submit an issue if you encounter any problems or have suggestions for improvements.